Why SMART Goals Work Better Than Regular Goals

 - Be healthier overall?

-There is no clear definition, so the brain fills in the gaps — usually with unrealistic expectations.
+There’s no clear definition, so your brain naturally fills in the blanks — often with unrealistic expectations.

 - No clear starting point